The Computational Limits of Deep Learning: Conclusion

 \section{Conclusion}

 The explosion in computing power used for deep learning models has ended the ``AI winter'' and set new benchmarks for computer performance on a wide range of tasks.
-However, deep learning's prodigious appetite for computing power imposes a limit on how far it can improve performance in its current form, particularly in an era when improvements in hardware performance are slowing.
-This article shows that the computational limits of deep learning will soon be constraining for a range of applications, making the achievement of important benchmark milestones impossible if current trajectories hold.
-Finally, we have discussed the likely impact of these computational limits: forcing Deep Learning towards less computationally-intensive methods of improvement, and pushing machine learning towards techniques that are more computationally-efficient than deep learning.
+However, deep learning's prodigious appetite for computing power limits how far it can improve performance in its current form, particularly in an era when improvements in hardware performance are slowing.
+This article shows that the growing computational burden of deep learning will soon be constraining for a range of applications, making the achievement of important benchmark milestones impossible if current trajectories hold.
+Finally, we have discussed the likely impact of these computational limits: forcing Deep Learning towards less computationally-intensive methods of improvement, and pushing machine learning towards techniques that are more computationally-efficient than current deep learning approaches.